There are five mandatory headgear accessories that you need to take on your Kilimanjaro climb.

 The key things to look for in a good hiking headlamp are:

-• Battery life: The longer the better.
+- Battery life: The longer the better.
 This often means the headlamp needs to hold more batteries, which in turn makes it heavier.
-We recommend a minimum high mode run time of 30 hours
+I recommend a minimum high mode run time of 30 hours.
+If your headlamp uses batteries, be sure to pack spares.

 Best Headlamp: Black Diamond Storm